Memori-Studios/TabletopTavern-Modding-Guide/README.md

 If you subscribe to a mod on the Steam Workshop, it's synced into your local `Mods` folder automatically the next time you launch the game — from that point on it behaves exactly like a mod you installed by hand.

-## Getting a starting template

-Rather than typing every field from scratch, the game can export your current install's full data as a ready-to-edit template.
-In the Unity Editor: **Tools > Modding > Export Mod Template** (developers only) writes a complete, correctly-formatted set of all four files to `Mods/_Template/`.
-Copy whatever fields you actually want to change into your own mod folder and delete the rest — every override field is optional.

 ## `mod.json`

 ```json